hosung03/DrawPadAndEPubReader_android/README.md

 ## Features

-This is my personal project for implementing Android iOS applications with several features like
+This is my personal project for implementing a Android application with several features like
 - Drawing Pad
 - EPub Reader (it will be added soon)
 - Mobile Database